Wedding Website Guide

 AI-Enhanced Communication

-By 2026, it is expected that 20% of couples will use AI assistants to draft their RSVP wording.
+By 2026, it's expected that a growing number of couples will use AI assistants to draft their RSVP wording.
 AI can help tailor the tone of your form to match your wedding style—whether it's "Storybook Romance" or "Modern Minimalist."
 Some sites even use AI chatbots to answer guest questions about the dress code or parking directly on the RSVP page.

 Interactive Texting